 - 1. The maximum regulation time is 50 minutes, divided into two halves.
-Halftime shall be 10 minutes unless agreed upon by the coaches prior to the game. - 2.
-In all games, the clock is stopped after goals and on every whistle in the CSA during the last two minutes of each half.
+Halftime shall be 10 minutes unless agreed upon by the coaches prior to the game. - In all games, the clock is to be stopped on the official's whistle and arm signal after each goal during the entire game and when there is a foul called in the CSA during the last two minutes of each half.
 The clock also stops on every whistle in the CSA for the duration of overtime. - 3.
 If a team is leading by 10 or more goals, the clock will run after goals, including all whistles in the CSA.